davenaylor/postie/readme.txt

 * Fixed problem with selecting "none" as icon set for attachments (thanks tonyvitali)
 * Fixed problems with cronless postie settings
+* Fixed bug with embedding youtube and vimeo videos whose ID contains a - (thanks Jim Kehoe)

 = 1.3.4 (2009.10.05) =
 * Fixed problem with images not posting under cron